A look at what's happened recently and what's ahead for the Society ...

 These curricula were first used this spring with excellent feedback and will be further improved to incorporate this real world feedback.
 The Trustees of the Society were given the opportunity to sit in on several class sessions.

 The Society annually publishes Judicial Notice a journal of articles of historical scholarship that uniquely focuses on New York legal history.
-Our next edition, Issue 10, will feature articles on:
+Our next edition, Issue 10, will be published in early December 2014 & will feature the following articles:

 The Historical Society of the Courts of the State of New York 140 Grand Street, Suite 701 White Plains, N.Y.
 10601 914.824.5717